Raine1998/COMP313-A3/README.md

 # COMP313-A3

-THe image files needed for the Code Reflection
+The image files needed for the Code Reflection